stevenaeola/gitpitch/prog/WP_assignment_1819/PITCHME.md

 - Construct a dynamic web-site for a domain of your choosing
 - Use static HTML pages loading dynamic JSON content via AJAX
 - Client-side content to be responsive using a framework such as Bootstrap
-- Server to provide information via JSON through a REST API
+- Server to provide  JSON through REST API
 - Server to be written in nodejs
-- Server to be deployed either locally (for testing) or through cloud
+- Server to be deployed both locally (for testing) and in cloud

 ---

-## Construct a dynamic web-site for a domain of your choosing
+## Dynamic web-site

 - Any application domain as long as it includes people
 - Could be e.g. club, diary, group working, social, health